 - What is it?

-Weapon systems may affect the environment as a result of materials, processes and uses.
-Environmental constraints and requirements may influence system design, modification, testing, production, operation, maintenance, repair, demilitarization and disposal.
-Incorporating environmental considerations into the process early is important because it: prevents schedule delays; minimizes costs that the Army will incur in order to modify and support weapon systems; satisfies military readiness while protecting the environment; ensures compliance with applicable environmental laws and regulations, and DoD/Army policy.
-All weapon system programs, regardless of acquisition category and throughout their life cycle, must comply with Environment, Safety and Occupational Health (ESOH) requirements.
-The USAEC provides environmental expertise to help ensure acquisition compliance with ESOH requirements.
+The U.S. Army Environmental Command provides environmental expertise to help ensure acquisition compliance with Environment, Safety and Occupational Health requirements.
+Environmental constraints and requirements may influence weapon system design, modification, testing, production, operation, maintenance, repair, demilitarization and disposal.
+Weapon systems' materials, processes and uses may all impact the environment.
+Incorporating environmental considerations into the process early is important to prevent schedule delays; minimize costs that the Army might incur to modify and support weapon systems; meet military readiness needs while protecting the environment; and ensure compliance with applicable environmental laws, regulations and DoD/Army policy.

 - What has the Army done?